tozny/tozstore-cloud9-integration/README.md

     ![stack-recording](readme-images/create-stack-recording.gif)
 1. This will bring you to the events page for the stack.
 The building of this stack will take 10-30 minutes.
-1. After some time on the main CloudFormation page you should see a list of two new stacks (if following this tutorial on a new AWS account, there should be three total stacks).
+1. After some time on the main CloudFormation page you should see a list of two new stacks (if following this tutorial on a new AWS account, there should be two total stacks).
 The stack you named in a previous step and an `aws-cloud9...` stack, this is a sub stack that was created by the main stack.

     ![completed-stacks](readme-images/complete-stacks.png)